This section details:

-The Government has announced that all students who achieved the required grades this year will be offered a place at their first choice university or college.
+The Government has agreed with the higher education sector that all students who achieved the required grades this year will be offered a place at their first choice university or college.

-The Government has also removed domestic caps on numbers for medicine, dentistry and veterinary science, meaning that if students have met their offer to study, they should be able to take up their place this year where there is capacity, or be offered deferred place at their chosen university or higher education provider.
+The Government has also removed the caps on numbers for medicine, dentistry and veterinary science, meaning that if students have met the conditions of their offer to study, they should be able to take up their place this year where there is capacity, or be offered deferred place at their chosen university or higher education provider.

 For further information see here

-A Level results day was on 13th August.
-You will have received your results from your school or college.
+A' Level results day was on 13th August.
+You will have received your results from you school or college.

 There will be an Autumn Exam series, for students who who want to try to improve their grade.